AkstonCap/swapService/README.md

 2. The same transaction must include a Memo: `nexus:<NEXUS_ADDRESS>`.
 3. Service validates the Nexus address exists and is for the expected token (`NEXUS_TOKEN_NAME`, e.g., USDD).
 4. If valid, the service mints/sends USDD on Nexus to that address (amount normalized by decimals).
 5. If invalid/missing memo or wrong token, the service refunds the USDC back to the source SPL token account with a memo explaining the reason.
-Optional fee may be deducted: `REFUND_USDC_FEE_BASE_UNITS`.
+A flat fee (`FLAT_FEE_USDC`) is always retained on this path.
+On successful swaps, a dynamic fee in bps (`FEE_BPS_USDC_TO_USDD`) is also retained.
+Tiny deposits ≤ `FLAT_FEE_USDC` are treated as fees and not processed further.

 Notes:
 - Amounts are handled in base units and normalized between `USDC_DECIMALS` and `USDD_DECIMALS`.
 - The refund is sent to the original SPL token account the deposit came from (not a wallet owner).

 ### USDD → USDC (Nexus to Solana)
-1. User sends USDD to your Nexus USDD account (`NEXUS_USDD_ACCOUNT`).
+1. User sends USDD to your Nexus USDD Treasury account (`NEXUS_USDD_TREASURY_ACCOUNT`).
 2. The transaction’s reference must be: `solana:<SOLANA_ADDRESS>`.
 3. Service validates the Solana address format.
 4. If valid, the service sends USDC from the vault to that address.
 The recipient must already have a USDC ATA (we do not create it).
 5. If invalid address or send fails, the service refunds USDD back to the sender on Nexus with a reason in `reference`.
 Optional fee may be deducted: `REFUND_USDD_FEE_BASE_UNITS`.

+Policy notes on USDD → USDC:
+- Tiny USDD credits ≤ `FLAT_FEE_USDD` are routed to your `NEXUS_USDD_LOCAL_ACCOUNT` (no USDC is sent) and the item is marked processed.

 ### Loop-Safety and Reliability
 - Actions that can incur fees (mint, send, refunds) are guarded by attempt limits and cooldowns: